 Amounis As An 8YO

 As an eight-year-old, in the 1930 – 31 season, Amounis donned the mantle of the giant slayer.
-Now a four-year-old, Phar Lap had reeled off 23 consecutive victories when the two met in Amounis’s first start of the season, the AJC Warwick Stakes.
+Now a four-year-old, Phar Lap had reeled off 23 consecutive victories when the two met in Amounis’s first start of the season, the ATC Warwick Stakes.
 At 1,600 metres, it was maybe too brief a distance for Phar Lap to wind out properly, but he had won many previously at that distance, so when Amounis won by a short head, he stopped Phar Lap from notching 24 consecutive, including a string of nine to start the season.
-After that one loss, he went on to win another 14 consecutive, including the Melbourne Cup.
+After that one loss, he went on to win another 14 consecutive races.
 Amounis in one brief one minute and 38 second span went from highly competent journeyman to rewriter of history.

 Following that historical moment, Amounis started seven more times.
 Competing against the cream of Australian thoroughbreds, he notched three straight wins, concluding with the Caulfield Cup, where he beat Solution by half a length.
 Phar Lap was scratched the Monday before the race and Amounis went off as the favourite.
 He concluded that season unable to once again derail Phar Lap, this time on two occasions, the VATC Melbourne Stakes and the VRC Linlithgow Stakes.
 Amounis finished the season with four wins, one second and one third placing, and two unplaced.

 He was not seen in the 1931 – 32 season and it would have been reasonable to conclude that his racing days were done.
 He did put the lie to that conclusion, however, by jumping once as a 10-year-old, but he was unable to rekindle the old magic.
 After running unplaced in the AJC Warwick Stakes, he was retired.